-- Click here for detailed information on departments in each college.
+- Click here for 2016 departments in each college.

-- "Like" us on facebook for up-to-date information on the 2014 commencement ceremonies.
+- "Like" us on facebook for up-to-date information.
+The information will update closer to the actual date.

 - Out of respect for each other and the solemnity of the occasion, graduates and guests are asked to stay for the entire ceremony.